zulip/zulip/CONTRIBUTING.md

 * For a first pull request, it's better to aim for a smaller contribution than a bigger one.
 Many first contributions have fewer than 10 lines of changes (not counting changes to tests).
-* The full list of issues looking for a contributor can be found with the [good first issue](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and
+* The full list of issues explicitly looking for a contributor can be found with the
+  [good first issue](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+  and
   [help wanted](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
   labels.
+Avoid issues with the "difficult" label unless you understand why it is difficult and are confident you can resolve the issue correctly and completely.
+Issues without one of these labels are fair game if Tim has written a clear technical design proposal in the issue, or it is a bug that you can reproduce and you are confident you can fix the issue correctly.
 * For most new contributors, there's a lot to learn while making your first pull request.
 It's OK if it takes you a while; that's normal!
 You'll be able to work a lot faster as you build experience.